rahafaljundi/Selfless-Sequential-Learning/README_TINYIMAGENET.md

 2-Put the zip file in the smae code folder

 3-Run the following commands
-	-python make_tinyImagenet_dataset.py
+	-make_tinyImagenet_dataset.sh

 	-python SampleCode_Tiny_Imagenet.py

 	-python test_tinyImagenet.py

-You will get the results of both NoReg and our SLNID with MAS.
+You will get the results of both NoReg and our SLNID with MAS, shown on "tinyimagent_bars.png"  and saved in "SampleCode_tinyImagenet_results.pth"
-The code might be a bit buggy, it will be clean by the end of the week